robertgagliardi81/laravel-react-announcements/README.md

+# laravel-react-announcements

+Installation instructions
-# laravel-react-announcementsto get this installed on local environment please have mysql, laravel, composer and react installed.
+Please have mysql, laravel, composer and react installed.

 mysql running in xampp
-run the scripts in the database set up first
+run the scripts in the database set up first folder

 i used 2 vscodes one for laravel one for react.